You Won’t Find Me!

 - Packages of frozen vegetables can be thawed, and refrozen with items inside them.

 - Tennis balls with a small slit in them will return to their original shape.
-Squeeze the ball to open and stuff, then scatter it among others at the back of a closet.
+Squeeze the ball to open and stuff, then place back in the container.

-- Vacuum cleaner bags can hide baggies with valuables inside them.
+- Vacuum cleaner bags (clean ones) can hide an envelope of cash inside them.